How do I Join?

 When and where will Flying Bike be opening?

-We hope to open in 2014 in a walkable, vibrant neighborhood in Seattle.
+We hope to open in early 2015 in a walkable, vibrant neighborhood in Seattle.
 Negotiations with potential leases are on-going and we hope to provide more information soon.
+June 2014 update – check here!

 How many member-owners do you need?

-We have over 680 member-owners of Flying Bike and our goal is to reach 800 members before the brewery opens.
+We have over 800 member-owners of Flying Bike and our goal is to reach 1000 members before the brewery opens.
 However, should we fall short of this membership goal, it will not necessarily delay the launch of the brewery.
 It is very rare for cooperatives to obtain enough start-up funds through membership fees alone, and this is one reason that the Co-op has chosen to offer preferred shares to raise additional capital.
+To accrue enough capital through membership fees alone, we would need to recruit over 2,500 people.

 What is the Board of Directors?